Table of Contents

 ‘Brave’ Space Policy

 We use the term “Brave” space, and we ask everyone to be responsible for themselves and their behaviour.
-Please look after each other, be brave and report if you see something unsettling.
-You can report safety issues to the security across the site.
+Please look after one another, be brave, and report if you see something unsettling.
+You can report safety issues to the security or welfare.
 Body Movements has welfare, medics, and security that are working to keep people as safe as possible in this environment.

-We welcome all constructive feedback that helps improve the safeguarding of our community, helps improve the representation within our community, and helps us become more inclusive.
-Please acknowledge that we are doing the best we can.
+We welcome all constructive feedback that helps improve the safeguarding of our community, helps enhance the representation within our community, and allows us to become more “inclusive”.
+If you have any questions or suggestions for improvements after October 2021, please email info@bodymovements.co.uk.

 Security & Bag Searches

-Homophobia, Transphobia, and any misgendering of guests by event staff, security, and stewards will mean that person is fired and sent home immediately.
-Any SIA badge holders will be reported to the SIA for any breach of this respect code, which in turn, could lose them their license.
+Security and stewards are independently briefed and trained by Body Movements on welfare, respecting pronouns and gender identities.
+Homophobia, Transphobia, and any misgendering of guests by event staff, security, and stewards will mean that the person is fired and sent home immediately.
+Any SIA badge holders will be reported to the SIA for any breach of this respect code, which in turn could result in them losing their license.
 Body Movements is committed to making our guests feel safe, seen, and heard.
-Any issues can be reported to Body Movements organisers who will deal with this as a matter of urgency.
+Any issues can be reported to Body Movements organisers who will deal with this as a matter of urgency

 Anti-racism code of practise

-Body Movements is committed to this code of practice, and urge all our venues and partners to follow:
+Body Movements is committed to this code of practice:

-• Body Movements has zero tolerance for any harassment, racist behaviour, and racist language.
+- Body Movements has zero tolerance for any harassment, racist behaviour, or racist language.
 Individuals provoking such actions will be asked to leave our venue or space

-• Body Movements intend to set a standard to show others that we are a proud multicultural and diverse community, and only love is welcomed in our space and venues
+- Body Movements intends to set a standard to show others that we are a proud, multicultural, and diverse community, and only love is welcomed in our space and venues

 Dancefloor etiquette

 This is a space for my body, your body, their body – so make space for your community to dance and enjoy.
-Remember the dancefloor is a place of liberation where everyone is welcome.
-Be mindful of people that have hidden disabilities, or are simply smaller than you.
+Remember, the dancefloor is a place of liberation where everyone is welcome.
+Be mindful of people who have hidden disabilities or are simply smaller than you.
 Be polite when moving through crowds.
 Say hello to the people around you when you find your spot.

 We love that the people of body movements are so engaged in the music, and we want it to stay that way.
-We recommend eye contact, putting your phone away, no big bags on the dancefloor, and to always practise consent when engaging with others.
+We recommend maintaining eye contact, putting your phone away, avoiding large bags on the dancefloor, and always practising consent when engaging with others.

 Please remember that intoxicated people take up more space, so check yourself and take a break if you need one.
 And finally, express yourself.
 But read the room.
 We’re all here to have fun.